chenxingqiang/secret-learn/doc/modules/linear_model.rst

   * The solver "liblinear" uses a coordinate descent (CD) algorithm, and relies on the excellent C++ `LIBLINEAR library
     <https://www.csie.ntu.edu.tw/~cjlin/liblinear/>`_, which is shipped with
-    jax-sklearn.
+    secret-learn.
 However, the CD algorithm implemented in liblinear cannot learn a true multinomial (multiclass) model; instead, the optimization problem is decomposed in a "one-vs-rest" fashion so separate binary classifiers are trained for all classes.
 This happens under the hood, so